foolin/golem-lang/docs/reference.md

             the optional 'max' paramter is supplied, then a maximum of that many replacements are done.

+        split(str)
+            Splits the string into a list, by using the provided string as a separator.

 ### Int

     An Int is a signed, 64-bit integer.